 - Independent Compensation Committee.
 The Compensation Committee is composed solely of independent directors within the meaning of Nasdaq listing rules relating to compensation committees. - Independent Compensation Consultant.
-In 2016 the Compensation Committee was advised by Semler Brossy, an independent compensation consultant that provides no other services to the company and has no prior relationship with any of the named executive officers. - Competitive Market Assessments.
+In 2017 the Compensation Committee was advised by Semler Brossy, an independent compensation consultant that provides no other services to the company and has no prior relationship with any of the named executive officers. - Competitive Market Assessments.
 The Compensation Committee requests that its independent consultant conduct a review of the company's executive compensation program at least every two years to evaluate whether it is comparable to compensation programs of companies of similar size. - Peer Group Review.
 The competitive market and the peer group of companies used for benchmarking company TSR is carefully reviewed annually by the Compensation Committee with input from its independent consultant.
 Changes to the peer group require Compensation Committee approval. - Annual Stockholder Advisory Vote.
 The company seeks an annual stockholder advisory vote to approve executive compensation, the results of which are considered by the Compensation Committee in determining executive compensation. - Compensation Risk Assessment.
 Company management completes a risk assessment of the company's executive compensation programs annually to evaluate whether they are designed and administered in a manner that discourages undue risk-taking by employees.
 The company's assessment is reviewed by the Compensation Committee. - Double-Trigger Acceleration.
 A "double trigger" is required before severance benefits are paid and equity awards vest in connection with a change in control event. - Limited Perquisites.
 The company does not provide perquisites or other personal benefits to officers or senior employees, such as aircraft for personal use, paid parking spaces, or company cars, with the exception of payment of premiums for accidental death and dismemberment insurance.
 The company's health care and other medical insurance programs and its salaried employee 401(k) Plan are the same for all salaried employees, including officers. - Executive Stock Ownership Guidelines.
 The company has a robust stock ownership policy.
 The company's Chief Executive Officer and President and Chief Operating Officer are required to achieve minimum stock ownership that is five times their respective base salaries and the other named executive officers are required to achieve minimum stock ownership that is two times their respective base salaries. - Clawback Policy.
-The company has an incentive compensation recovery policy to recover compensation earned as a result of fraudulent or illegal conduct.
-We expect to modify the policy upon the issuance of final regulations by the SEC under the applicable provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act). - Hedging Policy.
+The company has an incentive compensation recovery policy to recover compensation earned as a result of fraudulent or illegal conduct. - Hedging Policy.
 Under the company's insider trading policy, directors, officers and employees are prohibited from speculating in company securities or engaging in transactions designed to hedge their ownership interests. - Pledging Policy.
 Under the company's insider trading policy, directors and executive officers are prohibited from pledging company securities as collateral except under limited circumstances and with approval by the Compensation Committee.

-2016 Stockholder Advisory Vote to approve Executive Compensation
+2017 Stockholder Advisory Vote to approve Executive Compensation